Blockchain-Technology-Lab/consensus-decentralization/README.md

 ]
 ```

-### Data Mapping
+### Pool Information

-Create a mapping in the `mappings` folder, or reuse an existing one.

-The mapping should define a function `process` that takes as inputs:
-- the full path of the project's directory
-- the parsed data (structured as above)
-- a time period in the form `yyyy-mm-dd`, e.g., '2022' for the year 2022, '2022-11' for the month November 2022,  '2022-11-12' for the year 12 November 2022,

-The function returns a dictionary of the form `{'<entity name>': <number of resources>}` and outputs a csv file of the form `Entity,Resources` of the distribution of resources to entities in the defined time period.

-To assist the mapping, in the project's directory store a file named `pools.json`, with relevant pool information, structured as follows:
+To assist the mapping, in the directory `helpers/pool_information` createa file named `<project name>.json`, with relevant pool information, structured as follows:

 ```
 {